About the program

 On mixed routes from September to March

-On rocky routes from May to the end of September
+On rock routes from May to the end of September

 On ice routes from September to March